somecallmejosh/majestic-monolith-blog/content/post/are-you-using-placeholder-attributes-properly.md

 > The `<label>` attribute describes the role of the form element.  it indicates expected information.
 Placeholder attribute is a hint about the format that the content should take.
 There are cases in which the placeholder attribute is never displayed to the user.
 The form must be understandable without it. -- Paraphrased from Mozilla Developer Network

-There's no placeholder in this form, according to this definition.
-The content *Enter Your Email Address* is more consistent with the definition of a form label. `email@youremail.com` would be more inline with a placeholder attribute.
-I had been treating a form label like a placeholder attribute.
-Seems innocent enough, but it led to much more work.
-Let's take a look.

-## Placeholder Attribute Style Challenges

-Default browser styles for placeholder attributes are not consistent.
-Safari and Chrome apply an opacity to them.
-Firefox does not.
-The vertical alignment is different between them, also.
-Overriding these defaults takes a lot of CSS.

-{{< highlight scss >}}
-::placeholder,
-::-webkit-input-placeholder,
-:-ms-input-placeholder,
-::-ms-input-placeholder,
-:-moz-placeholder,
-::-moz-placeholder {
-  opacity: 1;
-}
-{{< /highlight >}}

-### User Agent Shadow DOM is Not Enabled By Default.

-Through the magic of landing in a good stack overflow thread, I learned how to [inspect the shadow DOM in Chrome](http://stackoverflow.com/questions/26126587/how-to-enable-show-user-agent-shadow-dom-in-chrome-using-a-command-line-switch).
-This helped me reason about some of the browser inconsistencies mentioned above.
-Overcoming each browser nuance took a lot of CSS.
-I can't imagine the time spent working through this could yield any sort of return.
-Take a look at this Sass example using the [Google font, Merriweather](https://fonts.google.com/specimen/Merriweather?selection.family=Merriweather):

-### Placeholder Stying is Not DRY

-{{< highlight scss >}}
-@mixin input-content($font-size: 1.6rem) {
-  [type='email'] {
-    color: #333;
-    font-family: $montserrat;
-    font-size: $font-size;
-    outline: none;
-  }

-  :-moz-placeholder,
-  ::-moz-placeholder {
-      color: #333;
-      font-family: 'Merriweather', serif;
-      font-size: $font-size;
-  }
-   :-ms-input-placeholder {
-     color: #333;
-     font-family: 'Merriweather', serif;
-     font-size: $font-size;
-   }

-    ::-webkit-input-placeholder {
-      color: #333;
-      font-family: 'Merriweather', serif;
-      font-size: $font-size;
-    }

-    ::placeholder  {
-     color: #333;
-     font-family: 'Merriweather', serif;
-     font-size: $font-size;
-   }
-}
-{{< /highlight >}}

-Notice how I wasn't able to combine selectors.
-This violates DRY (Don't Repeat Yourself) development strategies.
-This isn't a lack of refactoring.
-This repetition was required.

-### This Would Have Been Cooler, But Fuggetabotit!

-{{< highlight scss >}}
-[type='email'],
-:-moz-placeholder,
-::-moz-placeholder,
-::-webkit-input-placeholder,
-:-ms-input-placeholder,
-::placeholder {
-   color: #333;
-   font-family: $montserrat;
-   font-size: $font-size;
-}
-{{< /highlight >}}

-HTML.
-It's the tool many developers treat as a byproduct of *real code*.
-It's often relegated to the ranks of *novice programmers*.
-That's unfortunate because **HTML is the product consumed by the user.
-It's where all the SEO happens.
-It's where all the accessibility happens**.
-I believe treating HTML as a first-class citizen is important.
-Knowing and respecting it can save time and lower developer frustration.
-In this post, I'll show you how knowing proper use of form elements could've saved me a lot of frustration.

-## Sometimes the wrong way teaches us the right way

-I think we've all tried to do some minor styling of placeholder attributes.
-In the past, I changed the font size or the color.
-A more recent challenge proved more difficult.
-We needed a professional font, at a specific size, at full opacity.
-Let the fun begin.
-The complexities of this extra styling taught me a lesson: Always Be Checking the semantics of your markup.

-Styling the placeholder attribute was a continuous path of frustration.
-I had no idea how to edit placeholder styles in dev tools.
-I couldn't do it in the browser.
-So, I had to reload my Rails app every time I changed a style.
-I began to notice a bunch of inconsistencies between browsers.
-Vertical alignment issues were creeping in.
-Opacity issues.
-I felt like I was doing this all wrong.
-As it turns out, I was.

-## Placeholder attributes and form labels are different

-You may be thinking, *yes, I know that.
-Everyone knows that.* Take another look at the Codepen example above.
-Looks like a regular email form with a placeholder, right?
-Well, let's look at the **differences between a placeholder and a form label**:

-> The `<label>` attribute describes the role of the form element.  it indicates expected information.
-Placeholder attribute is a hint about the format that the content should take.
-There are cases in which the placeholder attribute is never displayed to the user.
-The form must be understandable without it. -- Paraphrased from [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-placeholder)

-There's no placeholder in the Codepen example above, according to the Mozilla definition.
+There's no placeholder in the above form, according to the Mozilla definition.
 The content *Enter Your Email Address* is more consistent with the definition of a form *label*.
 Something like `email@youremail.com` would be more in line with a placeholder attribute. **I had been treating a form label like a placeholder attribute**.
 Seems innocent enough, but it led to a ton of work.
 Let's take a look.

 ## Placeholder Attribute Style Challenges